 Sustainable Energy Studies

-- Student will demonstrate by written report how a home can be energy efficient with the natural and build environment.
+- Student will demonstrate how a home can be energy efficient with the natural and building environment.

 - Student will convert text examples into hands on experience providing written documentation to substantiate findings.

-- Student will investigate and analysis a given problem and then provide a solution that fits a given set of criteria demonstrating his finding in a written report.
+- Student will investigate and analyze a given problem and then provide a solution that fits a given set of criteria.

-- Student will demonstrate knowledge of natural and man-made environmental issues that affect the global warming and world economy, analysis and assess those issues as they apply to the local and economic environment organized in a graphic and written report.
+- Student will demonstrate knowledge of natural and anthropogenic environmental issues that affect global warming and world economy, and analyze the issues as these apply to the local and economic environment.

 - Student will perform site analysis/reconnaissance, home energy audit and energy code compliance to evaluate the energy efficiency of a given building, assessing the outcome of the study in comparison to given set data/criteria employing the use of a written and graphic report.

 |SES/CI 105||CALIFORNIA GREEN CODE AND SUSTAINABLE TECHNOLOGIES||3|

 |SES 110||INTRODUCTION TO BUILDING SCIENCE||4|

 To earn an associate degree, additional general education and graduation requirements must be completed.